|

 The

-Khrizantema (Chrysanthemum) is the latest Russian long-range
+Khrizantema (Chrysanthemum) is one of the latest Russian

-supersonic anti-tank missile system.
-It's NATO designation is the
+long-range supersonic anti-tank missile system.
+Its Western

-AT-15 Springer.
+reporting name is AT-15 Springer.
 It has been designed to deal with the latest and

 future main battle tanks.